melo601/cuynuvanced/old.md

 > **Warning**: Older/outdated version may have bugs or unexpected behavior, use it as your own risk!

+### All of available non-root and root variant of both YouTube Vanced and YouTube Music Vanced are included here, just choose which version you want to download.

 ## YouTube Vanced

 [Download YouTube Vanced Unofficial 17.45.34](https://github.com/cuynu/ytvanced/wiki/17.45.34)